indrekru/spring-boot-2-oauth2-resource-server/README.md

-# Spring Boot 2 Oauth2 resource server
+# Spring Boot 2 Oauth2 resource and authorization server

-Spring Boot 2 OAuth2 Authorization server implementation with Database for Users and Clients (JPA, Hibernate, MySQL)
+Spring Boot 2 OAuth2 resource and authorization server implementation with Database for Users and Clients (JPA, Hibernate, MySQL)

 ## Running